Q&A With Scholastic Employees

 What it's like to work at Scholastic

-- Employees at Scholastic report the work pace is moderate
+- Employees at Scholastic report the work pace is extremely fast

 - Scholastic employees typically get valuable feedback on how to improve at work Every Week